It’s time to learn how to portion control!

 It seems like restaurants serve you twice the amount of food that you need.

-So do what Coach Justin does: ask for a to-go box as soon as you place your order.
+Here’s what Coach Justin does in the situation: ask for a to-go box as soon as you place your order.

 Yeah, it’s a little weird, but as soon as you get your food, place half of it in the container.